-Hurricane Irma Begins To Pummel Florida Keys As It Moves Toward The Mainland
+Hurricane Irma Makes Landfall In Florida Keys, Heads For State's West Coast

 A tornado risk through tonight for #FL.
 Isolated tornadoes are common with Hurricanes.
 Greatest threat exists east of the storm's path #flwx pic.twitter.com/MXGpYvXBXW— NWS Tampa Bay (@NWSTampaBay) September 10, 2017

+Irma's landfall follows a week filled with warnings from government officials, evacuation orders, gas shortages, clogged highways and full shelters across Florida.

-More than 6.5 million Floridians were ordered to evacuate — more than a quarter of the state's population and one of the biggest in Florida history.
+More than 6.5 million Floridians were ordered to evacuate — more than a quarter of the state's population and one of the biggest evacuations in Florida history.
 Many heeded that request — but were stuck on clogged highways.
-Some gas stations in south Florida ran out of fuel and couldn't keep up with demand.
+Some gas stations in South Florida ran out of fuel and couldn't keep up with demand.

-At least 70,000 people who couldn't head further away were holed up in more than 385 shelters across the state, Gov. Rick Scott said Saturday.
+More than 100,000 people were holed up in more than 400 shelters across the state, Gov. Rick Scott said Sunday.

-Florida power provider FPL reported more than 300,000 outages across the state early Sunday.
+And more than 800,000 homes and businesses were without power by Sunday morning, according to the Florida Division of Emergency Management.

 Residents in Miami had been expecting the brunt of the storm, but it then shifted toward the northwest, taking many people by surprise and leaving them scrambling to prepare.

+"The hurricane is expected to blast through Tampa early Monday morning," reports NPR's Leila Fadel.

+"Last night there was panic because Tampa was a place people were escaping to, a place they thought would be a refuge," reports Fadel.
+"And then this monster of a storm shifted and headed west and the city and the evacuees who came here are grappling with the fact that they might be smack-dab in the middle of this terrifying weather."

-NPR's Leila Fadel reported from a Tampa hotel that "the lobby was filled" with people who came expecting to be out of the storm's primary path and were "caught off-guard by the storm's shift west.
-Dazed couples discussed the possibility of losing everything and hotel staff looked exhausted, answering panicked customers, constant phone calls and thinking about securing their own homes and families."
+Fadel described "dazed couples" at a city hotel and staff looking "exhausted, answering panicked customers, constant phone calls and thinking about securing their own homes and families."

+Almost one out of two gas stations in Tampa was out of gas, leading to confrontations as other supplies ran low.
+"People here fight for like everything," said Joanna Ruisanchez, who works at a Shell gas station there.
+"They'll come and like, curse us out," she told NPR's Abby Wendle.

+President Trump was keeping abreast of the storm Sunday having spoken to the governors of Alabama, Georgia, South Carolina and Tennessee, according to White House Secretary Sarah Sanders.